What’s the difference between Holland and the Netherlands?

 • The Lordship of Groningen and Ommelanden

-Later on, the Republic was conquered by French troops in 1795.
-It became known as the Batavian Republic in 1806 when Napoleon appointed his brother, Louis, as King and in the process, turned the country into a kingdom.
+In 1795, French troops conquered the Republic.
+It became known as the Batavian Republic in 1806 when Napoleon appointed his brother, Louis, as King and turned the country into a kingdom.

 This kingdom was the fusion of territories that used to belong to the Batavian Republic, the Austrian Netherlands, and the Prince-Bishopric of Liège.